-- Film4Climate works with the film industry to spread climate messages and promote sustainability
+- Film4Climate works with the film industry to spread climate messages and promote sustainability;

-- Music4Climate draws upon interest in climate change among musicians and songwriters
+- Music4Climate draws upon interest in climate change among musicians and songwriters;

-- Youth4Climate inspires young people to join together to take on the climate challenge
+- Youth4Climate inspires young people to join together to take on the climate challenge.

 Mass Public Outreach & High Profile Events mobilize further interest and action by reaching the general public in collaboration with partners.
 Many of these were a first for the World Bank, allowing influential personalities to join with specialists to reach broader audiences through discussion and dialog of substantial issues.

-Leveraging coalitions and global support has allowed the MDTF to mobilize over US$11 million towards communicating climate change, promoting awareness and presenting climate solutions since its inception.
+Leveraging coalitions and global support have allowed the MDTF to mobilize over US$11 million towards communicating climate change, promoting awareness and presenting climate solutions since its inception.
 Contributions include goods, professional services, logistical services, promotional services, travel, venues, staff time and honoraria.

-Knowledge partnerships for education and capacity building are key to providing substance for behavior change.
+Knowledge partnerships for education and capacity building are vital to providing substance for behavior change.
 A wide range of stakeholders, including Academia, media networks, influential non-profit organizations, international development agencies, foundations, and leading private sector organizations come together to promote new ways of thinking and acting.
 By connecting over 400 like-minded organizations and initiatives the MDTF is able to leverage the power of the collective.
 The MDTF presents knowledge for education through two initiatives: